Salting (food)

 Salting is the preservation of food with dry edible salt.
-It is related to pickling in general and more specifically to brining, also known as fermenting (preparing food with brine, that is, salty water), and is one form of curing.
+It is related to pickling in general and more specifically to brining, (preparing food with brine, that is, salty water), and is one form of curing.
 It is one of the oldest methods of preserving food, and two historically significant salt-cured foods are salted fish (usually dried and salted cod or salted herring) and salt-cured meat (such as bacon).
 Vegetables such as runner beans and cabbage are also often preserved in this manner.

 Salting is used because most bacteria, fungi and other potentially pathogenic organisms cannot survive in a highly salty environment, due to the hypertonic nature of salt.
 Any living cell in such an environment will become dehydrated through osmosis and die or become temporarily inactivated.
 Fine grained salts were more expensive but also absorbed moisture faster than coarse salt.

 History

 Pre-modern

 Salting could be combined with smoking to produce bacon in peasant homes.
 Instructions for preserving (salting) freshly killed venison in the 14th century involved covering the animal with bracken as soon as possible and carrying it to a place where it could be butchered, boiled in brine, and dry salted for long term preservation in a barrel.
-People in the 14th century could also put salt on vegetables for taste.
+People in the 14th century also put salt on vegetables for taste.

 Salted meat was a staple of the mariner's diet in the Age of Sail.
 It was stored in barrels, and often had to last for months at sea.
 The basic Royal Navy diet consisted of salted beef, salted pork, ship's biscuit, and oatmeal, supplemented with smaller quantities of peas, cheese and butter.
 Even in 1938, Eric Newby found the diet on the tall ship Moshulu to consist almost entirely of salted meat.
-Moshulu's lack of refrigeration left little choice as the ship made voyages which could exceed 100 days passage between ports.
+The lack of refrigeration left little choice as the ship made voyages which could exceed 100 days passage between ports.